Ram-95/blog_application_django/README.md

 # Blog_application_django
-A simple blog application developed using Django framework
+A Blog application developed using Django framework 3.1.
+See live at: https://blog-app-pydj.herokuapp.com/

+### Features:
+- User Authentication - Users can register, login and logout
+- Create, Edit and Delete Posts
+- Users can Like and Comment on posts.
+- Connections - Follow/Unfollow other users.

 ### Steps to be followed for first time use
 - #### Set these Environment variables along with AWS Credentials